How does the book, Self-Compassion: The Proven Power of Being Kind to Yourself, inform my homeschool?

 - You’re such a screw up.

-- You will never learn how to parent with kindness/gentleness/self-control/you-fill-in-the-blank.
+- When will you ever learn how to parent with kindness/gentleness/self-control/you-fill-in-the-blank?

 Nope, words you’d never utter to a friend.

 So WHY are you doing that to yourself?